doliinychenko/microcanonical_cooper_frye/README.md

-Microcanonical samplers were implemented before (see [a paper by Werner and Aichelin](https://arxiv.org/pdf/nucl-th/9503021.pdf) and [a paper by Becattini and Ferroni](https://arxiv.org/pdf/hep-ph/0407117.pdf)), but these implementations used different methods and the codes are proprietary.
+Microcanonical samplers were implemented before (see [a paper by Werner and Aichelin](https://arxiv.org/pdf/nucl-th/9503021.pdf) and [a paper by Becattini and Ferroni](https://arxiv.org/pdf/hep-ph/0407117.pdf)), but these implementations used different methods, the codes are proprietary, and I believe that my method is faster.

 #### Background